MathisJANKOVIC/python-cli-menu/README.md

-# py-console-menu
+# Py-Console-Menu

-py-console-menu is a Python module for Windows that allows you to easilly create custom a pretty graphical user interface menu in the console.
-Customize the title, options, cursor color, title and options text color and much more.
+Py-Console-Menu is a Python module for Windows that allows you to easilly create a pretty custom menu in console.
+Customize the title, options, all colors, initial cursor position and much more.
 Use arrows keys to navigate through the menu and enter key to select an option.

 ![menu screen](images/screen_menu.png)